meetoseh/backend/docs/db/inapp_notification_actions.md

 # inapp_notification_actions

+## DEPRECATED

+This table is _no longer used_.
+It is kept for historical records and to maintain support for older versions of the app.

+`inapp_notifications`, and the corresponding stack-based client navigation paradigm, have been replaced with `client_flows`.

+## HISTORICAL

 The actions that a user can take on a particular inapp notification, for tracking purposes.
 The frontend identifies these actions with a slug instead of uid, which is unique only to the particular notification and thus doesn't